 The Vermont Clean Water Act (VCWA) was signed into law on June 17, 2015.
-The SWCRPC, through a grant from the VT Department of Environmental Conservation, will assist with the implementation of the Act.
-Implementation activities will focus on improving water quality and assisting municipalities in meeting the requirements of the Act
+The SWCRPC provides technical assistance to member municipalities with the implementation of the Act.
+Implementation activities focus on improving water quality and flood resilience, as well as assisting municipalities in meeting the many requirements of the Act.

-The SWCRPC will work with municipal staff and boards to provide information about the requirements for municipalities triggered by the VCWA and also work with them on options such as stronger municipal protections against flood hazards and river corridor erosion, stormwater master planning, and other town plan or zoning changes to improve water quality.
-SWCRPC staff will update fluvial erosion hazard/river corridor maps for the towns and assist them with compiling existing information to use in developing implementation plans under the Municipal Road General Permit (MRGP).
-As part of DEC’s Tactical Basin Planning program, the SWCRPC will work closely with DEC staff to facilitate municipal participation in the development of the update to the Basin 10 Tactical Basin Plan.
+The SWCRPC works with municipal staff and boards to provide information about the mandates triggered by the VCWA and works with them on options such as stronger municipal protections against flood hazards and river corridor erosion, stormwater master planning, and other town plan or zoning changes to improve water quality.
+SWCRPC staff updates fluvial erosion hazard/river corridor maps for towns and assists with compiling information to use in developing implementation plans under the Municipal Road General Permit (MRGP).
+As part of DEC’s Tactical Basin Planning program, the SWCRPC works closely with DEC staff to facilitate municipal participation in the development of Tactical Basin Plans (TBP).

 The Agency of Natural Resources is sponsoring a “Brown Bag Lunch Series” in person or online.
-Please see our calendar for upcoming lectures and click here for more information.
+Please see our calendar for upcoming lectures.